 - Increase blood flow via the utilization of N.O. producing foods in diet

 - Regular consumption of foods that stimulate thermogenesis (cayenne pepper, green tea, and ginger)

 - Build more muscle

 There are several ways for a bodybuilder to increase vascularity, with some methods having a profound effect and others only mild.

 Here are two standard recommendations when trying to increase vascularity significantly:

 - Decrease body fat %

 - Drink more water (or take diuretic supplements)

 Just by focusing on these two factors, a bodybuilder will almost certainly see an increase in vascularity (no matter what their genetics are).

-Excluding genetics, losing body fat is possibly the number 1 factor for increasing vascularity.
-This is something that almost everyone can control, by adopting a calorie deficit diet.
+Excluding genetics, losing body fat is possibly the number one factor for increasing vascularity.
+This is something that almost everyone can control by adopting a calorie-deficit diet.